lexDAO/LexDAO-Articles/LexDAO_Monthly Updates_03-2024.md

 ## Study Group
 Paolo Gangi has been hard at work setting up our next riviting Study Group discussion on DUNA (Decentralized Unincorporated Non-profit Association) organizational models with some incredible speakers.
 We've been able to secure representation from David Kerr and Michael Jennings of A16Z as well as a long time LexDAO LEETH holder Jordan Teague along with JupiterBlock.
 We expect this to be an intellectually stimulating and informed conversation around the benefits and risks associated with this type of U.S. Legal structure both nationally and abroad.
 If you would like a little pre-read materials, please check out [this article](https://a16zcrypto.com/posts/article/duna-for-daos/) by David and Michael.
 Please join us on April 4th at 10AM PST.
 The link will be posted in our Discord.

+## Member Activity/Posts
+Legal engineering builds bridges between wet-ink and firm code contracts, and as practitioners, we need to practice what we preach.
+- @ross has published a [white paper](https://lexcuria.eth.limo/) on ADR;
+- @drllau - article on Creative Commons rights expression language
+- @g5mpartner - article on psychographic indicators
+- ???